maxjacobson/dotfiles/README.md

 Put them on your $PATH if you want to use them.

-Also, copy the .zsh-customizations folder into your home folder.

 ## Other things to install

-* oh-my-zsh
 * zsh
 * tmux
 * vim